Operation Halberd: Aftermath

-Hermione detached from the convoy to bombard Pantelleria so that airfield would be out of action when the convoy arrived in Malta.
-The damaged Imperial Star was scuttled without loss of life to maintain convoy speed of advance, and the convoy arrived in Malta on 28 September.
-Retiring Force H was attacked by three submarines; and Adua was sunk by Gurkha and Legion.
-Another Ark Royal Fulmar fell to friendly fire from Prince of Wales, raising British aircraft losses to three Fulmars from friendly fire and one Swordfish from enemy action.
-Italian aircraft losses were 21 including seven bombers and one fighter from enemy action, one fighter from friendly fire, and ten fighters from fuel exhaustion.
+Hermione detached from the convoy to bombard Pantelleria to put the airfield out of action when the convoy arrived in Malta.
+The damaged Imperial Star was scuttled without loss of life to maintain convoy speed and the convoy arrived in Malta on 28 September.
+Force H was attacked on its return journey by three submarines and Adua was sunk by Gurkha and Legion.
+Another Ark Royal Fulmar fell to friendly fire from Prince of Wales, raising British aircraft losses to three Fulmars from friendly fire and one Swordfish shot down by the Italians.
+Italian aircraft losses were 21 including seven bombers and one fighter from enemy action, one fighter from friendly fire and ten fighters from fuel exhaustion.

-Admiral Somerville was knighted in recognition of his successful command of Force H during Operation Halberd.
-It was the second time Somerville had received that honour, and it occasioned a memorable congratulatory message from Admiral Cunningham: "Fancy, twice a knight at your age."
+Somerville was knighted in recognition of his command of Force H during Operation Halberd.
+It was the second time Somerville had received that honour, and it occasioned a memorable congratulatory message from Andrew Cunningham "Fancy, twice a knight at your age".